Hello

 THE NIGHT MURDERS

-When DCI Joe Scipio is assigned to head up the new West Midlands Cold Case Review Team, he faces the biggest challenge of his career.Two seemingly unrelated cases, a murdered young woman and a missing teenage prostitute, lead straight to a cover-up by former senior officers who have buried the case files and hidden the related evidence.When Scipio finds that information is being leaked to to his boss, Chief Superintendent Julie Pope and the Security Services, the stakes get raised.With the support of a reliable partner, Scipio navigates a critical breakthrough with the aid of forensic scientists and ‘off the books’ help.
+When DCI Joe Scipio is assigned to head up the new West Midlands Cold Case Review Team, he faces the biggest challenge of his career.Two seemingly unrelated cases, a murdered young woman and a missing teenage prostitute, lead straight to a cover-up by former senior officers who have buried the case files and hidden the related evidence.When Scipio finds that information is being leaked to his boss, Chief Superintendent Julie Pope and the Security Services, the stakes get raised.With the support of a reliable partner, Scipio navigates a critical breakthrough with the aid of forensic scientists and ‘off the books’ help.
 The big question is, can he prevent the villains from escaping justice?

 BOOK REVIEWS